JessicaJuliet/meditracker/README.md

 The end users of this website will be patients and their user stories are outlined below:

 ### User Stories
-* As a patient, I want the main purpose of the website to immediately apparent upon entering so I understand what the site is used for
+* As a patient, I want the main purpose of the website to be immediately apparent upon entering so I understand what the site is used for
 * As a patient, I want a web application which is easy to navigate on both mobile, tablet and desktop devices
 * As a patient, I want a website which is visually appealing and looks professional so I feel confident in storing my medical data
 * As a patient, I want to be able to register to create my own personal account and feel that my information is secure